comp423-23f/csxl-final-team-a1/docs/equipment-reservation-system-design-doc.md

 Subtasks:

 1. Showing a reservation chart (possibly an hourly calendar of the week).
-This will be developed in next steps, so for now just have this item exist here and call a `show_reservation_calendar` function.
+This will be developed in next steps, so for now just have this item exist here and call a `show_reservation_calendar` widget.
 2. On the `/ambassador` path only, I should be able to see an edit button that allows me to change information about the item and a delete button that allows me to remove the item.

 ### Story F